-Over the years, Bobby has appeared in over 30 pantomimes.
+Over the years, Bobby has appeared in nearly 40 pantomimes.
 Starting in “principal boy” roles in 1973, he is now in great demand as one of the UK’s top pantomime “Dames” … a role he has played every Christmas since the year 2000.
 In recognition of his many pantos from 1973 to present day, Bobby was made the 2021 inductee to the “Panto Archive Hall of Fame”, one of only a few to hold this honour.

 Bobby made his straight theatre debut appearing as showbiz legend Liberace in the courtroom drama “Liberace’s Suit” at the Jermyn Street Theatre, London, receiving rave reviews from the national press.
 This was followed by his highly acclaimed one-man show, “Liberace, Live from Heaven”, which played a sell-out season at the Leicester Square Theatre in London, a 34 date tour of New Zealand and a month-long residency at the Edinburgh Festival.